 Assistive technology, such as wheelchairs, canes, hearing aids, and artificial limbs, are personal spaces for people with disabilities.
 It’s disrespectful to meddle with these pieces of equipment, let alone touch them.

 Secondly, this applies to service animals as well.
-Whether it is a Seeing Eye Dog, PTSD service animal, mobility assistance dogs, seizure/diabetes alert dogs, or emotional support animal, do not touch the animal or interfere.
+Whether it is a Seeing Eye Dog, PTSD service animal, mobility assistance dog, seizure/diabetes alert dog, or emotional support animal, do not touch the animal or interfere.
 These animals are working to keep their person safe and be able to do everyday things that others take for granted.

 Speak To The Person First, Not Their Caregiver

 A person with a disability may have a caregiver with them.
 However, it’s impolite to approach their caregiver first if you wish to talk to the individual with a disability.

 Many people think it would be better to call the caregiver’s attention as talking directly to people with a speech impediment or mental disability can make communication less efficient.
-Doing so will make them feel incapable and, yes, different, so make it a point to approach them first.
+Doing so will make them feel incapable and different, so make it a point to approach them first.

 Respecting The Disability Community

-Respecting the disability community is a must at all times to keep them from feeling incapable or different.
+Respecting the disability community is a must to keep them from feeling incapable or different.
 So, keep the above tips in mind to further empower this sector that’s often misunderstood.
 That all said, remember that individuals with disabilities are people before anything else.
 The best first step is to say “Hi.”